This resource page guides new employees through the onboarding process and provides you with quick access to frequently requested information.

 Other Important Considerations

 The university extends its commitment to continuous learning to its faculty and staff.
-There are many professional development opportunities available for you to expand your knowledge and skill set and help you thrive in an organizational culture of innovation and change.
+There are many learning and professional development opportunities available for you to expand your knowledge and skill set and help you thrive in an organizational culture of innovation and change.

 Note: Some sections of this website are not available until you have your DuckID.